Frequently Asked Questions

 To best utilize our time together, please have all documents printed out, completed, read through thoroughly, and signed.
 If you have any questions, please note them and ask in your appointment or via email.

 Q: Where can I find more about who I might be meeting with when I schedule a session?

-A: Joanna is the site and clinical supervisor and offers limited availability on Monday's & Tuesday's, but assists in the training and development of all counselors and interns at this site.
+A: Joanna founder and clinical supervisor and offers limited availability on Monday's & Tuesday's, but assists in the training and development of all counselors and interns at this site.